Rachel Notley is ahead of Danielle Smith when Albertans are asked who would make the best head of government.

 Only 16% of Albertans (-5) support the introduction of a provincial sales tax (PST), while more than three-in-four (77%, +5) are opposed to it.

-Results are based on an online survey conducted from November 4 to November 6, 2022, among 1,000 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
-The margin of error—which measures sample variability—is plus or minus 3.1 percentage points, 19 times out of 20.
+Methodology: Results are based on an online study conducted on May 16 and May 17, 2023, among 600 adults in Alberta, including 529 decided voters in the 2022 provincial election.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Alberta.
+The margin of error—which measures sample variability—is +/- 4.0 percentage points for the entire sample and +/- 4.3 percentage points for the sample of decided voters, nineteen times out of twenty.

 Find our data tables here and download the press release here.